planetarium/snack.planetarium.dev/content/posts/2019/11/libplanet-0.7/index.eng.md

 Furthermore,
 ----

 This version includes many contributions from the [Hacktoberfest] event.
-You can learn more about the event in [Looking Back on Hacktoberfest][looking-back-at-hacktobberfest] written by Swen Mun, and all other changes made to this version can be found in [Full Changes] [0.7.0].
+You can learn more about the event in [Looking Back on Hacktoberfest][looking-back-at-hacktoberfest] written by Swen Mun, and all other changes made to this version can be found in [Full Changes] [0.7.0].

 And as always, if you have any questions about the new release or Libplanet in general, please visit our [Discord chatroom][Discord] and let’s chat!